hmseeb/connectopia/README.md

 2. `flutter pub get` in the project root directory to install all the required dependencies.

 3. Create `.env` file in the project directory.
-Check `.example.env` for example.
+Check `.env.example` for example.

 ## Screenshots